 - The L&D department has organizational responsibility for learning.
 The responsibility for developing the employee, the manager and other businesses is unclear.

-- Learning is adapted to the individual with shorter modules (microlearning), connection to jobs and skill and platforms with intelligent recommendations.
+- Learning is adapted to the individual using shorter modules (microlearning), connection to jobs and skill and platforms with intelligent recommendations.

-- The business takes greater responsibility to ensure skill requirements and content within e.g. functional and product areas.
+- The business takes greater responsibility to ensure skills requirements and content within e.g. functional and product areas.

 - The digital environment is being expanded, e.g. by Learning Experience Platforms to make curated personalized content available.

-- The L&D Department builds abilities in areas such as Design Thinking, Curing, Experience Design, Analytics and Technology Integration.
+- The L&D Department builds capabilities in areas such as Design Thinking, Curing, Experience Design, Analytics and Technology Integration.

 Level 3: Continuous learning

-- Learning is run by employees rather than through programs developed by the learning department.
+- Learning is run by employees themselves rather than through programs developed by L&D.

-- Culture promotes a growth mindset and continuous learning
+- The culture encourages and support a growth mindset and continuous learning.

 - The manager plans and encourage the employee to learn from new experiences at work.

-- The employee participates in the creation of learning activities by collaborating and sharing knowledge (e.g. via video) on social platforms.
+- The employee participates in the creation of learning activities by collaborating and sharing knowledge on social platforms.

-- The work focuses on encouraging and developing the performance in the work.
+- Focus is on encouraging and developing performance at work.
 Solutions include motivation, rewards, information support, simplification of processes and systems, built-in support, etc.

 - Digital solutions encourage informal learning with curated content such as websites, articles, videos, cheat sheets, etc.

-- The education department works to facilitate employees’ learning and performance at work.
-New roles are performance consultants, social facilities, change managers, etc.
+- L&D enables employees’ learning and performance at work.
+New roles are performance consultants, social coaches, change managers, etc.

-- The work is designed to enable experimentation and feedback.
+- Work is designed to enable experimentation and feedback.